Birkhoff Measures, Birkhoff Sums, and Discrepancies: Appendix B: The Structure of Birkhoff Sums

 -0.1in {\bf Remark.} Note that this recursion reveals a possible mechanism to select irrationals and sequences $L_n$ for which $S(L_n)$ can grow with almost linear growth in $n$ by choosing $\limsup \frac{b_{n+1}}{L_n}$ to be positive.

-0.1in It is important to determine the influence of one coefficient $b_k$ on the outcomes of all $S(L_n)$ for all $n\geq k$.
-For $k=n$, the only place $b_k$ appears is explicitly in the last term of the sum in Theorem \ref{prop:repeatedrecursionS}.
-However, when $n>k$, $b_k$ also appears `hidden' in the terms $L_{j}$ with $k\leq j-1< n$.
+0.1in It is important to determine the influence of one coefficient $b_m$ on the outcomes of all $S(L_n)$ for all $n\geq m$.
+For $m=n$, $b_m$ appears explicitly in the last term of the sum in Theorem \ref{prop:repeatedrecursionS}.
+However, when $m<n$, $b_m$ also appears `hidden' in the terms $L_{k-1}$ with $m\leq k-1< n$.
 The following Theorem, equivalent to Proposition 1.71 of \cite{DT}, makes this dependence explicit and is the most important tool in the computation of Birkhoff sums.